Mik3asg/Nodejs-App-Docker-demo/README.md

 ### To create a private repository for the Docker image on AWS ECR (Elastic Container Registry)

-Use-cases: Once Docker image from the app is created with Dockerfile.
-This can be pushed into a private repository for dvp or tester to test in a different env.
-The image is pulled onto a dvp server.
-MongoDB and Mongo Express can be pulled from the public Docker Hub directory.
+Once Docker image is built with Dockerfile, this can be pushed into a private repository.
+For example, this image can be pulled on a Dev server.
+However, MongoDB and Mongo Express can be pulled from the public Docker Hub directory.
-In the event, a new version of the app is released, then a new build process will need to be initiated with a new image
+If a new version of the app is released, then a new build process will need to be initiated with a new image

 Step 1: create a private repository in AWS ECR